jdoe29103/Easy-GPU-pass-through-without-all-the-scripts/README.md

 # **Part 2: Configuring a virtual machine**

-From this point on all you really need to do is setup a virtual machine to fit your needs outside of a few specific parameters you need when passing through a GPU.
+From this point on, all you really need to do is setup a virtual machine to fit your needs outside of a few specific parameters you need when passing through a GPU.

 1. Install qemu and libvirt `sudo apt install qemu libvirt-daemon-system libvirt-clients bridge-utils virt-manager ovmf`